ahmedcodein/loan_default/README.md

   - **User Story: Data Split**
     - As a Data Practitioner, I can split the data into a train and test datasets so i can prepare the datasets for the Data Cleaning and Feature Engineering Pipeline.
   - **User Story: Data Cleaning and Feature Engineering**
-    - As a Data Practitionar, I want to create a Data Cleaning and Feature Engineering so that I can prepare the data for the ML Pipeline.
+    - As a Data Practitioner, I want to create a Data Cleaning and Feature Engineering so that I can prepare the data for the ML Pipeline.
   - **User Story: Best Algorithm and Hyperparameter Configuration**
     - As a Data Practitioner, I can search for the best ML algorithm and its Hyperparameter so I can create an ML pipeline.
   - **User Story: ML Model Performance**
-    - As a ML Engineer, I can evaluate the ML model performance so I can suffice the business requirement of predicting a default on loan.
+    - As a data practitioner, I can evaluate the ML model performance so I can suffice the business requirement of predicting a default on loan.
-  - **User Story: Delete Opportunity Entry**
-    - As a Site User, I can delete the opportunity so that I can remove it from the database.
   - **User Story: Best Features**
-    - As a data practitioner, I can identify the best features so I can build an new ML pipeline with the same configuration to compare its performance with the ML pipeline with the full features.
+    - As an data practitioner, I can identify the best features so I can build an new ML pipeline with the same configuration to compare its performance with the ML pipeline with the full features.

 **Epic LDP-5 Cluster Analysis**\
 *Description:* This Epic is concerned with developing a Cluster pipeline to extract hidden profiles withing the data.